This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Firstly, this recipe does not use corn syrup, which is a major ingredient in most pecan pie recipes.
 The result is that this pie, while still being rich, does not have the heavy stickiness that so often occurs with pecan pie.

 You’re going to be ruined after one bite.
-Just like my uncle.
+Just like my whole family.

 • 1 1/2 cups sugar